ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 Large text is easier to read, so the contrast requirement is reduced to 3:1.
 WCAG defines large text as text that is 18pt and larger, or 14pt and larger if it is bold.

-Our team will look over these reported errors and compile a WebAIM WAVE tool report of color contrasts that do not comply.
+Our team will review these reported errors and compile a WebAIM WAVE tool report of color contrasts that do not comply.
 The report will include recommended color contrasts that do comply.
 All contrast errors will need to be addressed by a website developer.

 Manual Resolution Test